A ‘Galactic Federation’ Of Aliens Has Made Contact With The United States, Former Israeli General Claims

 Over the past couple of years, both the United States and Israel have ramped up their extraterrestrial exploration programs.
 President Trump created a new combatant section in the Department of Defense called the U.S. Space Command.
 In addition, he resurrected the National Space Council and made the creation of lunar colonies to help Martian development a top priority for NASA, per the MIT Technology Review.

 Meanwhile, Israel planned to land a spacecraft on the moon in 2019, though the mission ended unsuccessfully.
-The Middle Eastern nation is launching a second a second attempt later this week.
+The Middle Eastern nation is launching a second attempt later this week.

 When asked about why he was making the comments today, the former Israeli official claimed that he believed the planet was finally developing a different mentality about the possibility of life beyond Earth.

 “If I had come up with what I’m saying today five years ago, I would have been hospitalized,” he explained to Yediot.
 “Today, they’re already talking differently.
 I have nothing to lose.
-I’ve received my degrees and awards; I am respected in universities abroad, where the trend is also changing,” he added.
+I’ve received my degrees and awards; I am respected in universities abroad, where the trend is also changing.”

 Meanwhile, a former head of a secret U.S. agency made headlines earlier this summer when he stated that there was “beyond reasonable doubt” that unidentified flying objects (UFOs) exist, per The Inquisitr.